RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 ### What's the Difference

 First you need to learn to identify when you are feeling dissociated and what it feels like to _not_ be dissociated.
-Dissociation can often manifests as people feeling like they are floating above or outside their body rather than inhabiting it, or a feeling of floatiness, or oven mild dizziness.
-I also will often notice that I cannot easily access the physical sensations that are happening in my body while I'm dissociated.
+Dissociation often manifests as a feeling of floating above or outside one's body rather than inhabiting it, or a feeling of floatiness, or even mild dizziness.
+I also often notice that I cannot easily access the physical sensations that are happening in my body while I'm dissociated.

 Learning to recognize _when_ you are dissociated is probably going to be more challenging without someone to interact with about it because